DrMurx/minion.js/README.md

   // the registry, defaults to 30 minutes
   missingAfter: 1800000,

-  // Amount of time in seconds after which jobs that have reached the state finished and have no unresolved
+  // Amount of time in seconds after which jobs that have reached the state succeeded and have no unresolved
   // dependencies will be removed automatically by "repair", defaults to 2 days (it is not recommended to set this
   // value below 2 days)
   removeAfter: 172800000,